mdrakibulislam-zero/AIFaceDistance/README.md

 ## Usage:
 - First of all you need to install all required packages.
 - Then run the FaceDistance.py file.
 - You're done!
-Enjoy the face mesh detection program.
+Enjoy the face distance measurement program.

 ## Tutorial: